danieledurante/GroupTensor-Test/Simulation-Tutorial.md

 load("Posterior_samples_Scenario2.RData")
 ```

-Obtain relevant functionals to compute the the **Cramer's V coefficients for the tests on the bivariates**.
+Obtain relevant functionals to compute the **Cramer's V coefficients for the tests on the bivariates**.

 ``` r
 ################################################################################